Divyajot70/Audio-to-text-converter/README.md

 # Audio-to-text-converter
-Note-the above code is valid for .wav files of smaller sizes
+Note-the above code is valid for .wav files